SteveLauC/BPlusTreeSet/README.md

 A set implementation backed by B+Tree.

-> This impl follows the pseudocode give in
+> This impl follows the pseudocode given in
 > [Database System Concepts 7th Edition](https://www.db-book.com/).

 ## API